vivekpokale-deriv/f1webapp/README.md

-# F1 Data Visualization
+# F1 Data Visualization & Prediction

-This is a web application for visualizing and analyzing Formula 1 data.
+This is a web application for visualizing, analyzing, and predicting Formula 1 data.

 ## Overview

 I built this web application to provide interactive visualizations and analysis of Formula 1 data, including telemetry, race analysis, and information about drivers, teams, and schedules.
+It now includes a machine learning feature to predict qualifying lap times.

 ## Features

+- **Qualifying Time Prediction**: Predicts qualifying lap times based on practice session data using an XGBoost machine learning model.
 - **Telemetry Visualization**: Compare speed traces, gear shifts, and track dominance between drivers.
 - **Race Analysis**: Analyze race pace, team pace, and lap sections.
 - **Information**: View driver standings, constructor standings, and race schedules.